dakewomaking-stack/Online-Shopping-System-/README.md

 # Online-Shopping-System-
-this is online shopping system by using java and MySQL
+This is online shopping system that is worked by using of java and MySQL